ClaudiooBarbieri/challenges-pacs/challenge-3/README.md

 ## Testing

 In the folder [test](../challenge-3/test/) you can find a [script](../challenge-3/test/test.sh) that runs a small scalability test with 1,2 and 4 processes according to the parameters contained in the JSON parameter [file](../challenge-3/data/param.json).
+Ypu can try also with different values.

 There [my result](../challenge-3/test/my_test.md) and [hardware info](../challenge-3/HWinfo/)